Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 STANDARDIZE Function Syntax Examples

-Below are some examples with explanations of types of syntax that can be used in two examples.
+Below are some examples with explanations of types of the syntax that can be used in two examples.

 Used with cell references - Here the standardized form can be found with cell references.
 Each reference represents data calculated from the same distribution where A2 represents x or the value being standardized, A3 represents the mean, and A4 represents the standard deviation.